 Most women who have a labiaplasty cosmetic surgery fall into three groups.
 Some have function problems because of an enlarged labia, while others want enhanced aesthetics and self-esteem.
 The last group has a mix of aesthetic and function concerns.

 Labiaplasty, which can be part of a mommy makeover, may be paired with a clitoral hood reduction to remove some of the skin surrounding the clitoris.
 This procedure may be done to enhance the appearance or provide more sexual pleasure.

 Some of the reasons women have a labiaplasty are:

-- Aesthetics: Many women believe their labia and vagina have an enhanced appearance after labiaplasty.
-They could feel more comfortable and open with their intimate partner and not worry about being judged or rejected.
+- Aesthetics: Many women believe their labia and vaginal opening have an enhanced appearance after labiaplasty.
+They feel more comfortable and open with their intimate partner and not worry about being judged or rejected.